streamnative/mop/README.md

 ### How to use Proxy

 To use proxy, complete the following steps.
-If you do not know some detailed steps, refer to [Deploy a cluster on bare metal](http://pulsar.apache.org/docs/en/deploy-bare-metal/).
+For detailed steps, refer to [Deploy a cluster on bare metal](http://pulsar.apache.org/docs/en/deploy-bare-metal/).

-1. Prepare ZooKeeper cluster.
+1. Prepare a ZooKeeper cluster.

-2. Initialize cluster metadata.
+2. Initialize the cluster metadata.

-3. Prepare bookkeeper cluster.
+3. Prepare a BookKeeper cluster.

 4. Copy the `pulsar-protocol-handler-mqtt-${version}.nar` to the `$PULSAR_HOME/protocols` directory.